smanizad/original_synth/README.md

   1. Try to use ![RED](https://placehold.it/15/f03c15/000000?text=+) `RED` (and other 'warm'-colored) wires for connections to the  ![+](https://placehold.it/15/f03c15/000000?text=+) `+` (positive voltage) row on the breadboard - this will make it easier to keep track of what wire goes where.
   2. In addition, try to use  ![BLUE](https://placehold.it/15/1589F0/000000?text=+) `BLUE` (or green, or black) wires for connections to components that ultimately go to the ![-](https://placehold.it/15/1589F0/000000?text=+) `-` (ground) row on the breadboard.

+### Step 2: The Headphone Jack circuit

+This unit allows you to listen to the synth.
+Use the smaller breadboard included with the kit.

+[IMAGE OF SMALLER BREADBOARD]

+In order to filter out high-pitched noises that happen when you're synthesizing tones on an Arduino you must construct a [low-pass filter](https://en.wikipedia.org/wiki/Low-pass_filter).

+For Mozzi in particular, the output signals come from digital pins 9 & 10 on the Arduino Uno.
+For more on the headphone circuit, refer to the documentation [here](https://github.com/sensorium/Mozzi/wiki/Output-circuits,-filters,-amplifiers,-etc.-(*-this-has-content)

+Instead of a 1 Mega-Ohm resistor (recommended on the page) you should use two 1 Mega-Ohm resistors (from the kit) in parallel to create an equivalent 500 Kilo-Ohm resistance.
+For more information on resistance & resistors see [here](https://www.khanacademy.org/science/ap-physics-1/ap-circuits-topic/series-circuits-ap/v/ee-series-resistors).

+Instead of a 3.9 Kilo-Ohm resistor you should use 2 2 Kilo-Ohm resistors in series to creat a 4 Kilo-Ohm equivalent resistance.

+[PICTURE OF RESISTORS ON THE SMALL BREADBOARD]

+Next, connect the terminal ends of both sets of resistors to your 4.7nF capacitor.
+This circuit will now protect your ears from troublesome high-frequency noise.

+[PICTURE OF HEADPHONE JACK CIRCUIT WITH CAPACITOR ADDED]

+Next, install the headphone jack on the breadboard and connect the ground (black) and signal (yellow) wires as shown.

+[PICTURE OF HEADPHONE JACK CIRCUIT WITH HEADPHONE JACK COMPONENT WIRED UP]